zicht/solr-bundle/docs/README.md

 ## Mapping

 The [DocumentMapperMetadataFactory](../src/Zicht/Bundle/SolrBundle/Mapping/DocumentMapperMetadataFactory.php) uses the doctrine [MappingDriver](https://www.doctrine-project.org/api/orm/latest/Doctrine/ORM/Mapping/Driver/MappingDriver.html) to get all registered entities and checks for the existence of an [Document](../src/Zicht/Bundle/SolrBundle/Mapping/DocumentMapperMetadataFactory.php) class annotation.
-Those classes will be checked for annotations that will be used to create an [DocumentMapperMetadata](../src/Zicht/Bundle/SolrBundle/Mapping/DocumentMapperMetadata.php) which can be used to map an entity.
+Those classes will be checked for annotations that will be used to create an [DocumentMapperMetadata](../src/Zicht/Bundle/SolrBundle/Mapping/DocumentMapperMetadata.php) which will be used to map an entity to an solr document.
+So you don`t need to register you entities as long the are managed by doctrine the will be picked up automatically.

+To check all registered entities you van use the `zicht:solr:list-entities` command and to debug the mapping of an specific entity you can use the `zicht:solr:inspect-entity` which will disply all mappings and config.

 So to demonstrate we have an page entity:

 ```
-use Zicht\Bundle\SolrBundle\Mapping as Solr;

 /**
  * @Solr\Document
+ * @ORM\Entity
  */
 class Page {

     /**